 Redline showing possible changes for CID 8052:

 The peer mesh STA’s MGTK extracted from the Mesh Peering Open frame shall be added to the Receive MGTK SA in which the peer’s MAC address equals the MGTK Source mesh STA MAC address.
+When management frame protection is used, the peer mesh STA's IGTK extracted from the Mesh Peering Open frame shall be added as an IGTKSA in which the peer's MAC address equals the Authenticator MAC address and the Direction vector equals ‘receive’."

 Proposed resolution for CID 8052: